samuelpfchoi/RoboND-P4-DeepLearning-Project/README.md

 This model was trained by the set of training data, hero & people, with human characterisics.
 If using this model to identify other object(dog, cat, car, etc), then we must provide the set of the corresponding training data to re-training the model.

 **Improvement**
+* When training this network, we need to gather a huge amount of training data to get higher accuracy.
+It is time consuming thus we can use augmented method to generate more training data based on exiting data.
+* Use adam optimizer to train the network, so the learning rate was not need to tune manually

-Recently, there is a completely new type of neural network based on so-called **capsules**.
+* Recently, there is a completely new type of neural network based on so-called **capsules**.
 It incorporates relative relationships between objects and it is represented numerically as a 4D pose matrix.
 Maybe, we can applied some idea from capsules network to archieve more accuracy result with less training data.